PhD, History and Philosophy of Science

 Previously I have worked on the Dutch Nobel Laureate Peter Debye (1884-1966) and his time at the Physics Institute of the University of Leipzig.
 In particular I combined an institutional history with a focus on international science and the place of Germany in the mid-1920s to the mid-1930s.
 Other work includes studies of representation and knowledge transmission in eighteenth-century scientific travel literature (broadly defined).

 I am a member of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB), the European Society for the History of Science (ESHS) and the German museums association (Deutscher Museumsbund).
-I also work as an Education Volunteer at the London Canal Museum.
+I previously also worked as an Education Volunteer at the London Canal Museum.

 History and Philosophy of Science; Science Communication; Evolutionary Biology; Science and Literature; Science and Religion; History of Technology; STS